According to latest Eurostat estimates from 2014, 51.6% of the EU’s population (18 and over) is overweight.

-In this Special Report, EURACTIV will analyse the existing challenges policymakers face when it comes to sugar taxes in the EU as well as the several initiatives that have been taken ranging from food reformulation to the school level.
+In this Special Report, EURACTIV analyses the existing challenges policymakers face when it comes to healthy lifestyles in the EU, as well as the several initiatives that have been taken ranging from food reformulation to action at school level.

 The industry believes that the World Health Organisation (WHO) has no evidence to back its claim that sugar taxes are an effective way to improve public health.
 Instead, the industry says, taxes only lead consumers to cheaper brands with similar or even higher calorie content, which may undermine any positive health outcome.